elpie89/elpie89.github.io/_posts/2019-05-13-Pyhton3dsMAX.md

 C:\Program Files\Autodesk\3ds Max 2019\python\pydevd-pycharm.egg
 ```

-if now add this line on top of your script you should be able to debug
+Adding this line on top of your script you should be able to debug

 ```python